 3) Add the Essential Oils if desired.
 (If you are making this for purely budget reasons, you may want to skip the essential oils.
 It smells great without them.
 They are just a fun bonus.)

 4) To make more of less of this soap, just mix ingredients sticking to the same general ratio of 4 parts baking soda, 3 parts borax, 2 parts grated soap.
 This recipe yields enough to do aprox 144 loads in an HE machine and 35 loads in a regular machine.
 I suggest that you make a small batch at first to try it.
 THEN, later, when you see how much you love it, make enough to last a year.

-Use 1/4 cup for HE Machines for regular-heavily soiled loads.
-For lightly soiled loads, you can even bring this down to 2 tbsp.
+Use 1/2 cup for Regular Machines for regular soiled loads.
+For heavy soiled loads, you can up this to 1 cup.